 IEC Chapters are expected to maintain at least five contractor members.
-If a chapter's membership is less than five contractors, the membership committee will determine if disciplinary action is necessary.
-IEC Chapters are expected to provide a minimum level of services, or core competencies, to their members to maintain IEC affiliation.
+If a chapter's membership is less than five contractors, the membership committee will determine if action is necessary.
+IEC Chapters are expected to provide a minimum level of core competencies to their members to maintain IEC affiliation.
+Chapters are encouraged to develop an ongoing business plan to maintain the success of their organization.
+IEC National can be a resource for developing this business plan.
 These core competencies include:

-1. Apprenticeship & Training Programs: IEC Chapters, unless prohibited by state and/or local laws and regulations, must establish a federal or state approved apprentice training program which must be made available to all chapter members.
+- 1. Apprenticeship & Training Programs: IEC Chapters, unless prohibited by state and/or local laws and regulations, must establish a federal or state approved apprentice training program which must be made available to all chapter members.
 All IEC Chapters who conduct apprenticeship training must use the IEC apprenticeship curriculum, unless prohibited by state legislative or regulatory requirements.
 When state legislative or regulatory requirements prohibit an IEC Chapter from conducting any apprenticeship training, or when Chapter demand does not exist to support an apprenticeship training program, IEC Chapters are expected to offer its members ongoing contractor training, such as safety training or other continuing education training.

-(See the Apprenticeship & Training Procedures section of these Board Manual of Procedures for details about conditions of use and other training requirements.)

-- 2. Management & Continuing Education: IEC Chapters should provide management and continuing education that may include regularly scheduled seminars or articles distributed to members, or by other means. - 3.
-Manpower Assistance: Manpower assistance unless the Chapter, based on legal advice, believes these services may violate Federal (NLRB), state or local laws or regulations.
+(See the Apprenticeship & Training Procedures section of these Manual of Procedures for details about conditions of use and other training requirements.) - 2.
+Management & Continuing Education: IEC Chapters should provide management and continuing education that may include regularly scheduled seminars or articles distributed to members, or by other means. - 3.
+Manpower Assistance: Manpower assistance is encouraged unless the Chapter, based on legal advice, believes these services may violate Federal (NLRB), state or local laws or regulations.
 Manpower Assistance may include a way to communicate job sharing or temporary worker needs and availability among members and/or a centralized applicant referral service. - 4.
 Networking Activities: IEC Chapters should facilitate networking opportunities that allow members to interact, share ideas, and develop identity.
 Some of these opportunities may include periodic business or membership meetings (preferably monthly), social activities, industry events, regional meetings and/or conference calls, and/or sporting events. - 5.
 Safety and Code Resources: An IEC core belief is "Put Safety First".
-As such, IEC Chapters should provide OSHA and NEC-related safety training and information to members.
-IEC National is a resource for these initiatives. (e.g., SPARK and Toolbox Talks). - 6.
+As such, IEC Chapters should provide OSHA and NEC-related safety education, training and/or information to members.
+IEC National is a resource for these initiatives. - 6.
 Association & Industry Communication: IEC Chapters should establish and provide regular communication with timely IEC news and industry-related information.
-This may be accomplished through newsletters, emails, and faxes. - 7.
+This may be accomplished through newsletters, emails, and social media. - 7.
 Government Affairs: IEC Chapters should provide ongoing information about pending local, state, and federal legislation and regulatory developments.
-IEC National is a resource for this initiative. - 8.
-Membership Growth: All chapters are encouraged to maintain a regular membership recruitment and retention plan.
+IEC National is a resource for this initiative.

+8. Membership Growth: All chapters shall maintain a regular membership recruitment and retention plan.
 Additional chapter expectations are defined by their respective members.

-IEC National acknowledges that not all chapters can provide a significant level of service in all areas, but all chapters are required to provide the Core Competencies described above to benefit their members and attract additional members.
-This is to occur within two years of their establishment.
-IEC National can provide information and support to chapters in meeting this expectation.
+IEC National acknowledges that not all chapters can provide the same level of services in all areas, but all chapters are required to provide the Core Competencies described above to benefit their members and attract additional members.
+Chapters should strive to obtain these Core Competenties within two years of the establishment of a new chapter.
+IEC National will provide information and support to chapters in achieving these goals.

-Forming New Chapters
+Forming New IEC Chapters